joris-gallot/typestep/README.md

 Typestep aims to simplify the migration process from JavaScript to TypeScript in existing projects by offering a gradual transition strategy.
 It allows developers to introduce TypeScript incrementally by leveraging the parsing of TypeScript compiler output (tsc)

-> [!WARNING]
-> This project is currently under active development and is not yet considered stable

 ## Usage

 ```bash